Alexander Roslin: Life

 Alexander Roslin was born on 15 July 1718, in Malmö, Sweden, the son of naval physician Hans Roslin and Catherine Wertmüller.
 After showing an unusual talent for drawing and painting, he trained in drawing at Karlskrona under Admiralty Captain Lars Ehrenbill (1697–1747) in order to become a naval draughtsman, and then began to paint miniatures.
 Stockholm had become an intellectual and artistic center since Queen Christina had established connections with Paris, and Alexander Roslin moved there.
 At the age of sixteen he became apprenticed to the court painter Georg Engelhard Schröder in Stockholm, studying painting there until 1741 and beginning to paint large portraits in oils.
 Schröder was influenced by Hyacinthe Rigaud and Nicolas de Largillière.
 In 1741, Roslin settled in Gothenburg, and the following year moved to Scania, where he remained until 1745 painting portraits and also creating religious paintings for the church at Hasslöv.

 In 1745, Roslin left Sweden for Bayreuth, where he had been invited to work for Frederick, Margrave of Brandenburg-Kulmbach.
 In 1747, he moved to Italy to study the works of the great masters.
 While in Italy he portrayed, among others, the family of Philip, Duke of Parma in 1752.
 In the same year Roslin moved to Paris, at the age of 34, where he settled for the rest of his life.
 Here, in 1759, he married the pastel painter Marie-Suzanne Giroust (1734–1772).
 The couple had three sons and three daughters.
-In 1768 Roslin painted her dressed in Bolognese fashion, Lady with Veil, a portrait that the art critic, writer and philosopher Denis Diderot judged "très piquante".
+In 1768 Roslin painted her dressed in Bolognese fashion, The Lady with the Veil, a portrait that the art critic, writer and philosopher Denis Diderot judged "très piquante".
 In 1767 he painted a double portrait of them both; she is depicted working in pastels on a portrait of Henrik Wilhelm Peill, while Roslin points at a gold box he received from Peill as a present.
 The frame of the painting is inscribed Loin et près (Far away and yet close), showing that the portrait was a token of friendship.
 This painting was purchased by the Swedish National Museum in 2013.